danintel/sawtooth-faq/sawtooth.rst

 network
     nodes authorized to make peer requests network.consensus
-    noodes authorized to broadcast new blocks with Gossip
+    nodes authorized to broadcast new blocks with Gossip

 [PREVIOUS_ | HOME_ | NEXT_]